Your questions answered

 What do I need to bring to my appointment?

 Bring yourself.
-X-rays, scans, reports, kids blue books etc., are also helpful to bring to to your first appointment to help us give you the best care.
-Please bring your private health card to all appointments and if you are claiming through workers compensation, third party or the allied health practitioners scheme you will need your medicare card and any relevant documentation.
+X-rays, scans, reports, children's blue books etc., are also helpful to bring to to your first appointment to help us give you the best care.
+Please bring your private health insurance card to all appointments and if you are claiming through workers compensation, third party or the allied health practitioners scheme you will need your medicare card and any relevant documentation.

 How long are the appointments?